Sole water boasts lots of health benefits, and may even help to heal adrenal fatigue. Read all about the benefits and how to make sole water below.

 Salt gets a bad rap for causing high blood pressure, but did you know that good salt has tons of good health benefits?
 Salt is an amazing source of trace minerals, many of which you can’t easily get anywhere else.
 By making a strong salt water infusion, you are jam-packing it with these minerals, which include iodine, copper, zinc, magnesium, calcium, and more!

 You may be wondering how to choose good salt, not only to make sole water, but also for every day culinary uses.
-There are a few options I recommend:
+Here are a few good options:

-- Real Salt– this is my favorite salt and one I use every single day in cooking, flavoring, and my good ol’ sole water.
-I like to buy it in bulk since I use it so frequently.
+- Real Salt– a favorite for use in cooking, flavoring, and this sole water.
+You can buy it in bulk if you use a lot of it.
 Real Salt comes from ancient sea beds in the US (Utah), so it is not subject to modern-day ocean contamination.
 It is pink with flecks of other colors and can be gritty due to the high mineral content.

 - Himalayan salt– also mined from ancient sea beds, Himalayan salt is pink and is also rich in minerals.